maxx1128/Webdev-Study-Notes/javascript/ArrayMethods.md

 Returns a shallow copy of a portion of an array.
 Takes two arguments, the start and end index of items in the array.
 Those items and everything in between are brought to the copy.
 Using no arguments copies the entire thing.

 > Shallow Copy: makes a reference for any reference data types (arrays objects, functions).
 This means changing the original will also change the reference, so be cautious!
+Like with .sort(), you can avoid this by using the spread operator to make a copy.

 ```javascript
 [0, 1, 2, 3, 4, 5, 6].slice(1, 3); // [1, 2, 3]